YuLin12345/Sneaker-Notify/README.md

 3. Install the MySQL database -> .sql file provided in the folder.

 4. Go into mysql_pipeline.py edit MySQL connection info and edit Twitter's CONSUMER_KEY, CONSUMER_SECRET, ACCESS_TOKEN_KEY, and ACCESS_TOKEN_SECRET to your Twitter account's info.
+To use Discord or Slack paste the WebHook URL into requests.post(' DISCORD or SLACK WEBHOOK URL ', data={'content': TEXT_TO_TWEET})

 5. To run:
  - For Windows: Click on main.py